felzek/Crime-Review-Data-Analysis/README.md

 Every project comes with its own set of challenges.
 Time (or lack of) is a fairly universal one.
 We also encountered limits with the data, such as the Yelp API only allowing three reviews per business.

 Originally, we had planned to include more in-depth information about housing prices, family size, and median income, but we ran into complications involving the Zillow API and in aquiring additional market datasets.

+The overall quality of the Yelp reviews was also called into question, as well as the Yelp business practices.
+We won't get into it here, but we do feel there is bias and a great deal of limitation using this interface.

+### Additional Questions
+We feel that, given ample time, there are far more questions that can be answered and data to be explored.
+What are the schools like in these areas?
+We now know a bit about gender and racial demographics involving crime, but how are the demographics spread throughout the city?
+We have all of this crime data from 2014-2016, can we predict a trend for 2017 and 2018?

 #### Prerequisites
 *include info here